 Why IP is important for small businesses

 Smaller businesses must take proactive steps to secure their intellectual property, such as filing for a patent, registering a trademark, or establishing technical and organisational precautions to protect the company’s secrets.
+Consider taking the help of experienced solicitors from trusted firms such as Eatons (https://www.eatons-solicitors.co.uk/) if you’re unsure about the direction to take in this respect; they should be able to provide the right advice and help you with due processes.
 Additionally, it is important to remember that just because you have a patent, it does not mean that your invention is automatically protected: you still need to keep a watchful eye on any potential infringement from third parties.
+If an infringement were to happen an Ip Theft Investigation would need to be conducted to prove that the business does own the rights to their invention.
 That is why patent databases such as PatBase, are used as a tool to search, review, share and analyse critical patent information and non-patent literature by innovative companies across all industry verticals, to keep ahead of competitors in an industry and protect their innovations.
 Companies can also use a system like CiteTracker (see below) to monitor global patent citation activity and send weekly alerts by email, delivering a concise report of new citations as they are added to the patent documents being watched.
 Monitoring forward citations on your own patent portfolio, for example, could help you to monitor picket fencing activity around your ideas, flagging potential infringement.